Depreciation and amortisation

 The Company does not have any off-Balance Sheet SPVs sponsored.

-The Company has not undertaken any transaction during the current year and previous year for currency futures and currency options.
+The Company has not undertaken any transaction during the current year and previous year for currency futures and options.

 (X) Net profit or loss for the period, prior period items and changes in accounting policies